OPifenomeno/Welcome/README.md

-Webview da versão beta de SKAMail.
+Webview do projeto beta do SKAMail.
 Deprecated.